Vinz2008/Sosumi-installation-script/README.md

 # Sosumi-installation-script
 ENGLISH:
 This is a Sosumi installation script
+Sosumi is a snap package based on macos-simple-kvm.
+It uses qemu and kvm.
+The script may need systemd and bash.
 Sosumi github : https://github.com/popey/sosumi-snap
 This script is created by Vincent Bidard de la Noë.
 YOU NEED TO CLOSE THE WINDOW THAT THE SCRIPT OPEN FOR THE SCRIPT TO WORK PROPERLY.AFTER IT WILL REOPEN.